-The board members of Autism York all volunteer their time to create a much needed support network in our community.
+The Executive Committee Members of Autism York all volunteer their time to create a much needed support network in our community.
 Additional volunteer opportunities are available.
-To contact a board member with a question, comment, or to find out how to get involved, email email@example.com.
+To contact a board member with a question, comment, or to find out how to get involved, email firstname.lastname@example.org.

 Gina is a mom of a 12 year old son diagnosed with Asperger Syndrome, ADHD and Epilepsy in 2006.
-She has been on the board of Autism York since 2008.
+She has been an Executive Member of Autism York since 2008.
 Gina enjoys planning events for families and individuals affected by autism in our community so they may enjoy a stress free time together.
 She welcomes any ideas for family fun events.
 Gina also maintains the inventory of Autism Awareness Items for sale.

 Barb is the mother of two daughters, the younger with Asperger's Syndrome.
 She is a certified school psychologist and elementary school teacher, with experience serving children with a variety of special needs including learning disabilities, giftedness, behavioral challenges, hearing impairment, and autism.
 She is the creator and facilitator of THE BUDDY PROJECT, a school-based program designed to increase awareness and acceptance of individuals with autism.
 The program trains neurotypical students, grades 6 to 12, to become mentors for same age ASD peers.
 Mentors then provide a positive and supportive environment for their “BUDDIES” to develop important social skills.